wingedrhino/DistroSetup/ssh-multiple-keys.md

   various authentication methods.
 Since we are using a public key to log into the server, the only entry needed here is `publickey`
 * **IdentityFile** points to the private key you just created.

+#### LocalForward

+This is an extra that I'm including because I couldn't find a better place to put it.

+**LocalForward** can be used to specify ports of the remote machine that you want forwarded to from ports of the local machine.
+In the example, I use local port 8080 to access remote port 80.

+I have found this field to be extremely useful when working with a remote dev workstation or a VirtualBox VM which I use for development (so that I don't pollute my primary host).

 ## Copy your public key to the remote machine